In this guide, we’ve put together a list of some of the pros and cons of hybrid cars.

 Prices are getting more competitive

-Easy to re-fuel
+Easy to re-fuel or charge

 There’s quick charge technology available